DavidPrichard/Simple-Python-Website/README.md

 ## Run it

-If you don't already have Python, you will need to [download it](https://www.python.org/downloads/).
-The project was written for Python 2.7.11, but it currently runs in 3.5 as well.
+If you don't already have Python, you will need to [download it](https://www.python.org/downloads/) and run the installer; I wrote the project in Python 2.7.11, so that is guaranteed to work.

-Once you have Python, run **fresh_tomatoes.py**.
-It should generate **fresh_tomatoes.html** and open it in your browser automatically.
+Once you have Python, run `fresh_tomatoes.py` by opening it with the Python Launcher program.

+It should generate `fresh_tomatoes.html` and open it in your browser automatically.
 If you are lazy you can also view the latest version [here](http://davidprichard.github.io/Simple-Python-Website/fresh_tomatoes.html).